Tramsnf/video-activity-logger/README.md

 ## Outputs
 Events CSV with columns:
 `video_id, actor_id, actor_type, activity, start_time_s, end_time_s, duration_s, confidence, source_camera, attributes`

+## Performance tips
+- Install `av` (`pip install av`) to unlock the PyAV video reader, which is much faster than the OpenCV fallback on longer clips.
+- Keep `detect.batch_size` as high as your GPU/CPU can handle in the Streamlit sidebar to increase throughput.
+- Trim `imgsz` and confidence thresholds for quick experiments, then restore to production values for full-accuracy runs.

 ## License
 MIT (adjust as needed).